radanskoric/radanskoric.github.io/_posts/2023-12-12-turbo-morphing-deep-dive.markdown

     - The node we are about to replace is a morphing remote turbo frame.
 These are reloaded separately after the morphing has finished.
 At this point the flow is done and the update has finished.

 This is a 2 part article.
-In this first part I'm looking at the backend side and the Turbo plumbing and in the next part I'm going to dive into idiomorph[^3] library that sits at the heart of morphing functionality and how it works.
-The easiest way to not miss it is to subscribe:
-<script async data-uid="f43925b4ae" src="https://thoughtful-producer-2834.ck.page/f43925b4ae/index.js"></script>
+The 2nd part, which covers how idiomorph works can be found [here](/articles/turbo-morphing-deep-dive-idiomorph).

 ## Conclusions